jz3lada/PullSQLData/README.md

     > sp_PullSQLData  table_name

-    run the code (press F5) and the SP give you the code for migrate the data of the table
+    run the code and the SP give you the code for migrate the data of the table

 4. Copy the code
 5. In a new querry windows paste the code and press F5